BoyuHuo/Metrics-Correlation-Analysis/README.md

   + paper.pdf
   + paper.docx

-**For Each Fold in this project, There is a readme.txt help you to know what is this fold use for!**
+**For Each Folder in this project, there is a readme.txt help you to know what this folder use for!**